Bedrock-OSS/regolith/docs/_pages/docs/content/installing-filters.md

   nav: "sidebar"
 ---

-## Installing and Using Filters

 To start using a filter, you need to do four things:

- 1) Ensure you can run the filter
+ 1. Ensure you can run the filter
- 2) Install the filter
+ 2. Install the filter
- 3) Add the filter to the profile which you would like to use it.
+ 3. Add the filter to the profile which you would like to use it.
- 4) Run your profile, to test it out!
+ 4. Run your profile, to test it out!

 ### Filter Dependencies